 Shopping online is quick, easy, and uncomplicated.
 There is nothing like the thrill of getting something you ordered in the mail.
-In 2021 alone, e-commerce sales surpassed US$4.2 trillion worldwide.
+According to Forbes, in 2021 alone, e-commerce sales surpassed US$4.2 trillion worldwide.
 But what does this mean for our environment?
 As convenient as it is to shop online, online transactions come with carbon footprints as well.
 In order for your parcel to reach your doorstep, it needs to be shipped via land, sea or air.
 With shipping comes packing boxes, transportation emissions and single-use plastic, slowly contributing to climate change.

 Concern for the future of our planet and efforts to combat the impacts of global warming is on the rise.
 There has been a switch in thinking that has led to a greater concern for sustainability, particularly in e-commerce.
 So, what does sustainability look like in an e-commerce business model and why is it important?
 The sheer volume of waste produced by the supply-chain network has virtually rendered it vital for companies to rethink their business practices.
 It is important to find sustainable solutions within the industry by adopting green logistics.
-Doing so not only reduces environmental impact but also helps you better appeal to sustainability-minded consumers and improve brand image.
+Doing so not only reduces environmental impact but also helps you better appeal to sustainability-minded consumers and improve your brand image.

 Partner with manufacturers or suppliers with sustainable practices and advertise your e-commerce business as a seller of sustainable products.
 You can start by providing eco-friendly alternatives to existing products, products that minimise waste and allow people to live more sustainably.
 A good example would be LARQ, an e-commerce brand selling aesthetically pleasing self-cleaning water bottles.
 Since there is no compromise made on how the product looks, more people are willing to purchase it and hence, eschew single-use plastic bottles.